YangFei9606/Dynamically-triggered-estimator-based-controller-and-its-applications/README.md

 The paper is now available in the Early Access mode at https://ieeexplore.ieee.org/document/10180126.
 Besides,
-both simulation files and experimental codes are uploaded in the exact sam folder.
+both simulation files and experimental codes are uploaded in the exact same folder.
 Enjoy.

+The video demonstration is available at https://www.youtube.com/watch?v=7-snrcksPjU&t=1s&ab_channel=YangFei.